LmaA-aD/AdKats/README.md

 <b>Suggestions:</b> When deciding to use this system, 'punish' should be the only command used for player rule-breaking.
 Other commands
 like kill, or kick are not counted in the system since sometimes players ask to be killed, admins kill/kick themselves, or players get kicked for AFKing.
 Kill and kick should only be used for server management.
-Direct tban and ban are of course still available for hacker/glitching situations, but that is the ONLY time they should be used.
+Direct tban and ban are of course still available for hacking/glitching situations, but that is the ONLY time they should be used.
 </p>
 <h3>Ban Enforcer (Requires <a href="http://gcp.adkats.info/" target="_blank">AdKats WebAdmin</a>*)</h3>
 <p>
-AdKats can enforce bans accross all of your servers.
-Enabling the ban enforcer will import all bans from both the procon ban list and "ban manager" plugin, this happens accross all servers running on your database.
+AdKats can enforce bans across all of your servers.
+Enabling the ban enforcer will import all bans from both the procon ban list and "ban manager" plugin, this happens across all servers running on your database.
 Bans made on one of your servers will be enforced on all others within seconds of issuing the ban.
 Bans can be made by name, GUID, IP, any combination, or all at once.
 Enforcer will shut down plugins that interfere with its functionality, this currently includes Ban Manager, CRemoteBanlist, and the enforcement setting in the Metabans plugin.
 Metabans will be left running